The pressure metric for Anosov representations: Degenerate vectors for the pressure metric

 where $H_{\vec m}$ is a complex polynomial in $q$ variables and their conjugates.
-With these conventions the term associated to $\vec m$ has the form

 Since the series $\sum_{\vec m} h_{\vec m}^n \Vert H_{\vec m}\Vert$ is convergent for all $n\ge N$, we are free to re-arrange the terms.
 We group all terms where the coefficient $h_{\vec m}$ agrees (of which there are only finitely many for each value of $h_{\vec m}$) and order the resulting terms in decreasing order of co-efficient to express

 where each $H_s$ is a complex polynomial in $q$ variables and their conjugates and $\{ h_s\}_{s\in\mathbb N}$ is a strictly decreasing sequence of positive numbers less than 1.
 Moreover, for all $n\ge N$ the series